 You will be able to change the personal or business information or submit up to date information to us via our Services or Platform and it is your responsibility to keep this information up to date and accurate.

-TAKE NOTE : that we may access, use, store and disclose your account information and Content if required to do so by law, by performing our agreement with you, or in a good faith belief that such access, use, storage or disclosure satisfies a legitimate interest, including to: (i) comply with a legal process; (ii) enforce the agreement; (iii) respond to claims that any Content violates the rights of third parties; (iv) respond to your requests for customer service; or (v) protect the rights, property or personal safety of BUZ’D or any other person.
+TAKE NOTE : that we may access, use, store and disclose your account information and Content if required to do so by law, by performing our agreement with you, or in a good faith belief that such access, use, storage or disclosure satisfies a legitimate interest, including to: (i) comply with a legal process; (ii) enforce the agreement; (iii) respond to claims that any Content violates the rights of third parties; (iv) respond to your requests for customer service; or (v) protect the rights, property or personal safety of BUZD or any other person.

 You are responsible for all activity that occurs under your Service Account, including transactions in the e-Wallet, store points, and challenge entries.
 You agree to maintain the security and secrecy of your Service Account details at all times.
 You may only possess one Service Account and may not assign or transfer your Service Account to any other person or entity.
 You may not authorize third parties to use your Service Account.

-If you know or suspect that anyone other than you knows your user name or password, or you suspect unauthorised access to your e Service Account, you must promptly notify us at: [ADD EMAIL] in order for us to investigate the security breach further and you must further make sure you change your password to your Service Account immediately.
+If you know or suspect that anyone other than you knows your user name or password, or you suspect unauthorised access to your e Service Account, you must promptly notify us at: info@buzdpp.com in order for us to investigate the security breach further and you must further make sure you change your password to your Service Account immediately.

 AVAILABILITY OF THE PLATFORM AND SUPPORT SERVICES

-You acknowledge that the BUZ’D Platform will not be available at all times.
-The BUZ’D Platform and its links to various other sources may, for example, be unavailable due to interruptions and necessary maintenance and repair work which is not within our control.
+You acknowledge that the BUZD Platform will not be available at all times.
+The BUZD Platform and its links to various other sources may, for example, be unavailable due to interruptions and necessary maintenance and repair work which is not within our control.

-We will be able to provide the User access to the BUZ’D Platform Service Account in relation to the User’s access rights once we have approved his/her registration.
+We will be able to provide the User access to the BUZD Platform Service Account in relation to the User’s access rights once we have approved his/her registration.

-To access the BUZ’D Platform using the internet You will need Your own computer, mobile device or other suitable device and internet connectivity.
+To access the BUZD Platform using the internet You will need Your own computer, mobile device or other suitable device and internet connectivity.

 You alone are responsible for buying, installing and maintaining Your connection to the internet and must pay all related costs, fees and expenses.